Stringy Canonical Forms

 {\bf Leading order (field-theory limit) and tropical function.} The leading order in $\alpha'$ of $\I_{\{p\}}$, namely, $\lim_{\alpha' \to 0} {\I}_{\{p\}} (\X, \{c\})$, is equal to the volume of the dual polytope to $\PP$, or equivalently, the canonical function of the positive geometry $\PP$.
 In the same vein, the dual polytope of $\PP$ can be obtained as a halfspace cut out by the tropicalization of the integrand.

-{\bf Factorization, recurrence relations and stringy properties.} Stringy canonical forms are natural $\alpha'$ deformations of the canonical form of a polytope $\PP$: at finite $\alpha'$, the residue on any pole corresponding to a facet of $\PP$ is given by a stringy canonical form for that facet.
-This ``factorization" property becomes manifest after we present recurrence relations that the integrals satisfy at finite $\alpha'$.
+{\bf Residues, recurrence relations, stringy properties.} Stringy canonical forms are natural $\alpha'$ deformations of canonical form of a polytope $\PP$: at finite $\alpha'$, the residue on any pole corresponding to a facet of $\PP$ is given by a stringy canonical form for that facet.
+Thus the class of integrals/forms is closed under the operation of taking residues at such ``massless" poles.
+This elementary property becomes manifest after we present recurrence relations that the integrals satisfy at finite $\alpha'$.
 Furthermore, stringy canonical forms exhibit analytic properties similar to open-string amplitudes.
-Any stringy integral is exponentially suppressed in the limit that all exponents become large (``high energy limit"); moreover, it satisfies the analog of ``channel duality" and ``Regge behavior" as we comment on in Section \ref{sec:finitealpha}.
+Any stringy integral is exponentially suppressed in the limit that all exponents become large (``high energy limit"); moreover, it satisfies the analog of ``channel duality" and ``Regge behavior" as we sketch on in Section \ref{sec:finitealpha}.

 {\bf Scattering equations and twisted (co-)homology} In Section \ref{sec:saddle} we show that for any stringy integral \eqref{eq:stringy}, the saddle-point equations for the $\alpha'\to \infty$ limit, provide a diffeomorphism from the integration domain to the interior of the polytope $\PP$.
 Applying the results of~\cite{Arkani-Hamed:2017tmz}, the canonical form of $\PP$ is obtained via pushforward by summing over saddle points.
 This reproduces scattering equations and CHY formulas when applied to ${\M}_{0,n}$.
 We also explain that the number of saddle points equals the dimension of $d$-dim twisted (co-)homology, or the number of independent integral functions.